StardustXR/website/docs/01-get-started/03-setup-openxr.md

   Arch Linux
 </h3>

-For Arch Linux, Envision is available via the [AUR](https://aur.archlinux.org/packages/envision-xr-git)
+For Arch Linux, Envision is available via the [AUR](https://aur.archlinux.org/packages/envision-xr-git).
+We suggest using an AUR helper, like Paru:
 ```
 paru -S envision-xr-git
 ```